tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ### Backward

-actually, it's about the same complexity. we need only do a line-by-line translation of the backpropagation functions (all the `_backward` implementations).
+Actually, it's about the same complexity.
+We need only do a line-by-line translation of the backpropagation functions (all the `_backward` implementations).

-for example, we can revisit the backpropagation for `*`. i added some helper functions to make the code shorter and look more like the interpreted version.
+For example, we can revisit the backpropagation for `*`.
+I added some helper functions to make the code shorter and look more like the interpreted version.
+Like the forward version, all the operators are in one method:
+`backward_compile`.

 ```python
 class Value: